tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/checks.rst

 account balance is accurate, taking into accounts checks that have not been cashed yet).
 Both approaches require the same effort.

-Even if the first method is cleaner, Odoo support the second approach because some accountants are used to it (quickbooks and peachtree users).
+Even if the first method is cleaner, CoquiAPPs support the second approach because some accountants are used to it (quickbooks and peachtree users).